bcoin-org/bcoin-org.github.io/guides-markdown/segwit.md

 ## Witness Programs
 You can check details in [Segwit BIP][BIP141], we'll cover them as we go for our examples.
-In segwit addresses/scriptPubKeys first byte is the `version byte`, which will be used for extending scripts with new funcitonalities.
-Currently `0` is used and supports `P2WPKH` and `P2WSH` transactions.
+In segwit addresses/scriptPubKeys first byte is the `version byte`, which will be used for extending scripts with new functionalities.
+Currently version `0` is used and supports `P2WPKH` and `P2WSH` transactions.
 After `OP_0` version byte, we expect hash with size of `20` in case of `P2WPKH` or `32` in case of `P2WSH`.
 scriptPubKeys: